LukasMurdock/cse-174/Assignment-02.md

             if (fileReader.hasNextInt()) {
                 int lengthOfNextWord = fileReader.nextInt();
                 String word = "";

-                // If this is the first word, we need to set isFirstWord to
-                // false
-                // for the next loop
                 if (isFirstWord) {
                     isFirstWord = false;
                 } else {
-                    // Add space to file
                     fileContents = fileContents + " ";
                 }